turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

     }
 }
 ```
-`MainContract.sol` is the main entry point of our e-voting DApp because anyone who want to create a new election, would need to call the `createElection()` function of this contract.
+`MainContract.sol` is the main entry point of our e-voting dApp because anyone who want to create a new election, would need to call the `createElection()` function of this contract.
 It will maintain the number of election contracts deployed, their address on the network and will also help in deploying them.
 We have also imported the `Election.sol` contract, for using it in the `MainContract`.

 Here `electionId` is used for assigning ID's to each election that a user creates and is incremented for using it while creating the next election.
 Also, `Elections` is a public mapping between `electionId` and the address of the deployed election contract.